lse-my470/lectures/User_guides/MY470_Three-Ways-to-Use-GitHub-COMMANDLINE.md

 The message at the end of the commit should be something related to what the commit contains - maybe it's a new feature, maybe it's a bug fix, maybe it's just fixing a typo.
 Don't put a message like "asdfadsf" or "foobar" or even "FINALLY finish it". **That makes the other people who see your commit (and future you) sad.
 Very, very, sad.**

+### Pushing to GitHub

 Once you have commited your changede you are ready to **Push** all of your changes to GitHub!
+Note that if you have followed the steps above you do not need to repeat the commands, you only need to type **git push** and press enter.

 ```bash
 cd Path/to/directory